trimstray/nginx-admins-handbook/doc/SSL_TLS_BASICS.md

 The client and the server negotiate which cipher suite to use at the beginning of the TLS connection (the client sends the list of cipher suites that it supports, and the server picks one and lets the client know which one).
 The choice of elliptic curve for `ECDH` is not part of the cipher suite encoding.
 The curve is negotiated separately (here too, the client proposes and the server decides).

-  > There is a great [TLS Cipher Suite Search](https://ciphersuite.info/) engine with which you will get a lot of useful information about available ciphers.
+  > If you want to get a lot of useful information about available ciphers, see [TLS Cipher Suite Search](https://ciphersuite.info/) engine.
+For more, look also at [cipher suite definitions](https://www.ibm.com/support/knowledgecenter/en/SSLTBW_2.3.0/com.ibm.zos.v2r3.gska100/csdcwh.htm) for SSL and TLS versions.

-Finally, look at [cipher suite definitions](https://www.ibm.com/support/knowledgecenter/en/SSLTBW_2.3.0/com.ibm.zos.v2r3.gska100/csdcwh.htm) for SSL and TLS versions.
-I also recommend to read [Cipher Suites: Ciphers, Algorithms and Negotiating Security Settings](https://www.thesslstore.com/blog/cipher-suites-algorithms-security-settings/) and great answer by [dave_thompson_085](https://security.stackexchange.com/users/39571/dave-thompson-085) about [Role of the chosen ciphersuite in an SSL/TLS connection](https://security.stackexchange.com/questions/160429/role-of-the-chosen-ciphersuite-in-an-ssl-tls-connection/160445#160445).
+I recommend to read [Cipher Suites: Ciphers, Algorithms and Negotiating Security Settings](https://www.thesslstore.com/blog/cipher-suites-algorithms-security-settings/) and great answer about [Role of the chosen ciphersuite in an SSL/TLS connection](https://security.stackexchange.com/questions/160429/role-of-the-chosen-ciphersuite-in-an-ssl-tls-connection/160445#160445) (by [dave_thompson_085](https://security.stackexchange.com/users/39571/dave-thompson-085)).

 ##### Authenticated encryption (AEAD) cipher suites